matthewlamdotjs/matthewlamdotjs.github.io/essays/smart-questions.md

 ## Prequisites

 Having read "How To Ask Questions The Smart Way" by Eric Steven Raymond, his guidelines for asking a smart question appear to revolve around doing your research.
 This means exploring every possible avenue available before asking an expert.
-Raymond notes that  A show of respect goes a long way in asking a question and is a prerequisite to asking a smart question.
+Raymond implies that a show of respect goes a long way in asking a question and is a prerequisite to asking a smart question.

 ## Sorted and Unsorted Arrays